tc39/proposal-temporal/docs/date.md

 ## Constructor

-### **new Temporal.Date**(_isoYear_: number, _isoMonth_: number, _isoDay_: number) : Temporal.Date
+### **new Temporal.Date**(_isoYear_: number, _isoMonth_: number, _isoDay_: number, _calendar_?: Temporal.Calendar) : Temporal.Date

 **Parameters:**
 - `isoYear` (number): A year.
 - `isoMonth` (number): A month, ranging between 1 and 12 inclusive.
 - `isoDay` (number): A day of the month, ranging between 1 and 31 inclusive.
+- `calendar` (optional `Temporal.Calendar`): A calendar to project the date into.

 **Returns:** a new `Temporal.Date` object.

-Use this constructor if you have the correct parameters for the date already as individual number values.
+Use this constructor if you have the correct parameters for the date already as individual number values in the ISO 8601 calendar.
-Otherwise, `Temporal.Date.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.
+Otherwise, `Temporal.Date.from()`, which accepts more kinds of input, allows inputting dates in different calendar reckonings, and allows disambiguation behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
-Together, `isoYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar.
+Together, `isoYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 The range of allowed values for this type is exactly enough that calling [`getDate()`](./datetime.html#getDate) on any valid `Temporal.DateTime` will succeed.
 If `isoYear`, `isoMonth`, and `isoDay` form a date outside of this range, then `constrain` mode will clamp the values to the limit of the allowed range, while `reject` mode will throw a `RangeError`.